luckasRanarison/clear-action.nvim/README.md

     },
   },
   mappings = {
-    -- These are just basically `vim.lsp.buf.code_action` with the `apply` option with some filters -- If there's only one code action, it gets automatically applied.
     -- The values can either be a string or a string tuple (with description) -- example: "<leader>aq" | { "<leader>aq", "Quickfix" }
-    apply_first = nil, -- applies first code action
-    quickfix = nil, -- can be filtered with the `quickfix_filter` option bellow quickfix_next = nil, -- tries to fix the next diagnostic quickfix_prev = nil, -- tries to fix the previous diagnostic
+    apply_first = nil, -- directly applies the first code action -- These are just basically `vim.lsp.buf.code_action` with the `apply` option with some filters -- If there's only one code action, it gets automatically applied. quickfix = nil, -- can be filtered with the `quickfix_filter` option bellow quickfix_next = nil, -- tries to fix the next diagnostic quickfix_prev = nil, -- tries to fix the previous diagnostic